Code of conduct | Chauffeur or tour guide, driver and taxi driver

 - Ensure luggage, shopping, wheelchairs and walking aids are properly secured in the taxi.

 - Remind all passengers not to leave any belongings in the taxi.
 Assist in the return of passengers’ property that has been left in the taxi, by handing it in at your nearest police station as soon as possible.
 Any information regarding pick up and drop off points will help police find the owner.

 - Contribute to your passengers’ safety by suggesting they exit the taxi at a safe location.

-Behavior that is always unacceptable from http://srilankadriverguides.com’s drivers
+Behaviour that is always unacceptable from drivers listing on Sri Lanka Driver Guides’ Website

 - Refusing a hire, terminating a hire or ejecting passengers from the taxi unless permitted.